ihsanalhafiz/BCPNN_ZCU104/README.md

 - Ensure the `.xclbin` file matches the PAC installed on your board.
 - Use the same sysroot version as your ZCU104's Ubuntu image to avoid library mismatches.
 - you can change the parameter file to change size of dataset for train and test

+# Authors
+M Ihsan Al Hafiz (miahafiz@kth.se)
+Naresh Ravichandran (nbrav@kth.se)
+Anders Lansner (ala@kth.se)
+Pawel Herman (paherman@kth.se)
+Artur Podobas (podobas@kth.se)

+# Supported by

+EXTRA-BRAIN project, funded by the European Union under grant no. 101135809.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.